ryansuchocki/microscheme/README.md

 In order to compile microscheme, you will need some implementation of GCC and the unix utility XXD.
 (Readily available on Linux/OSX.)

-In order to assemble programs and upload them to real Arduinos, you will need some implementation of *avr-gcc* and *avrdude*.
+In order to assemble programs and upload them to real Arduinos, you will need some implementation of *avr-gcc*, *avr-libc* and *avrdude*.
 Microscheme will try to invoke these tools directly, if the -a or -u options are used.
 Packages are available on all good linux distro's:

 For example, on Arch linux:

-`$ sudo pacman -S avr-gcc avrdude`
+`$ sudo pacman -S avr-gcc avr-libc avrdude`

 Or, on Ubuntu or Debian:

-`$ sudo apt-get install gcc-avr avrdude`
+`$ sudo apt-get install gcc-avr avr-libc avrdude`

 These tools are available via the [Homebrew](http://brew.sh/) and [MacPorts](https://www.macports.org/) package managers on Mac OS X and the [winavr](http://winavr.sourceforge.net/) project on Windows.